-Asian shares skid after technology sell-off hits Nasdaq
+World shares skid after technology sell-off hits Nasdaq

+The weaker open in Europe followed losses in Asia, where Japan’s Nikkei 225 index ended flat at 20,408.54.

+With no major fresh developments in the standoff between Washington and Beijing over their festering trade dispute, Hong Kong’s Hang Seng dropped 0.5% to 26,758.55 and the Shanghai Composite index slipped 1.0% to 2,862.28.

-In a mild rebuke, the U.S. Trade Representative and Treasury Department issued a statement criticizing a Chinese government report over the weekend that had blamed President Donald Trump’s administration for the trade war between the world’s two biggest economies.
+In a mild rebuke, the U.S. Trade Representative and Treasury Department issued a statement late Monday criticizing a Chinese government report over the weekend that had blamed President Donald Trump’s administration for the trade war between the world’s two biggest economies.

 The statement posted on the USTR’s website said the U.S. was “disappointed” with the white paper report issued by Beijing and with statements by Chinese officials that were in pursuit of a “blame game” misrepresenting the nature of the dispute and negotiations with Washington.